Clara von Simson: Politics

 Since 1949, von Simson was a member of the FDP (or originally LDPD).
 As a FDP member, she was part of the Berlin House of Representatives from 1963 to 1971.
 In parliament, she was a member of the committees for science and art and education.
 From 1958 to 1977 she was a member of the board of trustees of the Friedrich Naumann Foundation.
 The last nine years of this time, she was the chairwoman.
 Together with Agnes von Zahn-Harnack, Gertrud Bäumer, Elly Heuss-Knapp, and Marie-Elisabeth Lüders, she belonged to a circle of friends around Freda Wuesthoff, who protested with her Arbeitsprogramm für den dauernden Frieden against nuclear weapons.

 She found her last resting place on the Friedhof III der Jerusalems- und Neuen Kirchengemeinde.
 The honorary grave of the city of Berlin is located in the abbot 4/3.
 The estate of Clara von Simson is in the archive of Liberalism of the Friedrich Naumann Foundation in Gummersbach.

 Honors

 Clara von Simson was appointed honorary senator of the TU Berlin in 1966 and she was appointed city elder of Berlin in 1973.
 In 1967, she received the Cross of Merit 1st class of the Federal Republic of Germany.
 In 1978, she received the Great Federal Cross of Merit.

-The Clara von Simson Prize is awarded by the TU Berlin for the best theses of female students especially in natural and technical sciences.
+The Clara von Simson Prize is awarded by Technische Universität Berlin for the best theses of female students especially in natural and technical sciences.
 Furthermore, a street in Berlin-Charlottenburg in the Spreebogen is named after her.
 Furthermore, an association to promote the Lette Association is named after her.